somantics/retrodungeon/README.md

 ## Build instructions
 These instructions have been tested on rust 1.82.

+For environment with access to bash, simply run the build.sh script which will compile with cargo and move the game data to the proper folder.
+You may run into issues building the default skia backend, in which case you may edit the script or build manually FemtoVG backed.

+NOTE: build.sh is the one you want, not build.rs, which is used internally by cargo.

+### Manual build (or specifying alternative backend)

-When building, please speficy a backend you wish to use, either skia or FemtoVG. skia is prefered, though may be more annoying to build, especially when crossbuilding for a windows platform.
+When building manually, please speficy a backend you wish to use, either skia or FemtoVG. skia is prefered, though may be more annoying to build.
 ```
 cargo build --release --features skia
 ```